 When to start dental cleanings for kids

 The American Academy of Pediatric Dentistry recommends that young kids should have their first dental checkup by their first birthday.
 By following this guideline, parents can ensure the oral health of their precious little ones and establish a healthy dental routine from an early age.
-Plus, a paediatric dentist can help you establish good oral hygiene habits for your child from a young age.
+Plus, a pediatric dentist can help you establish good oral hygiene habits for your child from a young age.
 Finally, it’s recommended to schedule a visit every six months to ensure oral health.

 As your child grows older and more teeth come in, you can begin to use more toothpaste – roughly the size of a pea.
 Therefore, ensuring your child brushes their teeth correctly is crucial and should be supervised until they are competent enough to do it themselves, typically around 6 or 7.